Jun 19, 2020 |

 If you want to help make Juneteenth a national holiday, sign and share this petition started by 93-year-old Texan, Opal Lee.
 Juneteenth is an observed holiday in 47 states and Washington D.C. but not a mandated federal holiday, yet.

-If you’re interested in going further, B Lab, the nonprofit that powers certified B Corporations, created a portal of Anti-Racism resources.
+If you’re interested in going further, B Lab, the nonprofit that certifies and powers B Corporations, created a portal of Anti-Racism resources.
 “As a community of responsible business leaders, we must get to work to move beyond rhetoric and take meaningful action against racism.”